hackclub/hackclub/workshops/micro_bit_flappy_bird/README.md

 ![multiple obstacles](https://cdn.hackclub.com/rescue?url=https://cloud-70aevdanf.vercel.app/5multiple_obs.gif)

 Let's create some spaces between generated obstacles.
 Create a new variable `ticks` to count how many iterations the forever loop has done and execute obstacle creation only `if` ticks is divisible by `3`.
 The space between the obstacles depends on the number you use.
-Try add different numbers insted of `3` and observe the patterns generated. 😇
+Try add different numbers instead of `3` and observe the patterns generated. 😇

 ```js
 let ticks = 0